Let’s cut to the chase: Every business should be posting to Google Business Profiles.

 Sign up for a free trial to get started and connect your accounts in minutes.

-Once you’re setup, you can create and share posts to all your social media profiles from one simple dashboard.
+Once you’re set up, you can create and share posts to all your social media profiles from one simple dashboard.

 This free service allows you to customize what shows up in Google Search and Maps when people search for your business.
 Plus, the service requires minimal input and can help new customers find your business.

-Remember to post every seven days to ensure that your updates remain visible in your Google My Business listing.
+Remember to post every seven days to ensure that your updates remain visible in your Google Business Profiles listing.
 You can also boost engagement by adding quality images and videos to your posts.
 And don’t forget to include a call-to-action in your posts.